 Algeria | The standard sales tax (VAT) rate is 19%. | A reduced rate of 9% applies to certain industries |

-Antigua and Barbuda | No VAT tax but standard sales tax is set at 15% | |
+Antigua and Barbuda | No VAT tax but standard sales tax is set at 15% | Reduced rate of 14% |

-Andorra | The standard rate is 4.5%, although a higher rate of 9.5% applies to banking and financial services. | Αndorra has three additional IGI rates: A reduced rate of 1%, a special rate of 2.5% and a supplementary rate of 9.5%. |
+Andorra | The standard rate is 4.5%, although a higher rate of 9.5% applies to banking and financial services. | Αndorra has three additional IGI rates: A reduced rate of 1%, a special rate of 2.5% |

 Argentina | The standard VAT rate is 21%. (enhanced rate of 27% for several metered utilities) | Reduced rate of 10.5% |